AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-bing-ad-data.md

 zendesk_id: 360016732451
 ---

-To import Bing advertising spend data into Magento BI for analysis, simply export the data from Bing Ads Editor in a CSV format and upload it to Magento BI as per the steps below:
+To import Bing advertising spend data into MBI for analysis, simply export the data from Bing Ads Editor in a CSV format and upload it to MBI as per the steps below:

 # Bing Ads Editor